 A. Demonstrate knowledge of the conventions and methods of the study of the humanities

 At the outset of the course, students survey and examine several major religious traditions and varieties of religious experience.
 They learn to compare and contrast religion and ideology from the perspective of religious studies scholars and philosophers of religion.
 For example, students develop a conceptual understanding of the origins and nature of religion and religious experience in Learning Modules 1 and 2 by watching videos, perusing course texts, and watching online lectures.
-In the first online discussion assignment (via SacCT) students present and defend their own reasoned opinion about whether it really matters to society or culture whether any religious claims are true.
+In the first online discussion assignment (via Canvas) students present and defend their own reasoned opinion about whether it really matters to society or culture whether any religious claims are true.
 In the second discussion students distinguish religious feelings from mystical experiences and present an argument either for or against the notion that such experiences are good evidence of actual contact with the divine.
 Students answer these questions in light of assigned readings and online lectures.

 B. Investigate, describe, and analyze the roles and effects of human culture and understanding in the development of human societies